omnetpp/docs.omnetpp.org/tictoc/index.md

 ### 2.5 Visualizing on a Sequence Chart

-The @opp simulation kernel can record the message exchanges during the simulation into an <i>event log file</i>.
+The OMNeT++ simulation kernel can record the message exchanges during the simulation into an <i>event log file</i>.
 To enable recording the event log, check the <i>Record eventlog</i> checkbox in the launch configuration dialog.
 Alternatively, you can specify <i>record-eventlog = true</i> in omnetpp.ini,